You are probably a pharmaceutical company. And there are many challenges that you face on a regular basis.

 And to show one, you can provide a link to the video that you’d want consumers to see.

 But to access the video here, they’ll have to open their phone’s browser.
 Once done, they have to tediously type the entire link to finally watch the video.

 This is a long process and needs both time and effort.
-And to be honest, many people simply don’t bother putting the effort.
+And to be honest, many people simply don’t bother putting in the effort.

 How do you then give them the content in the format they want?

 Here’s a solution that pharmaceutical companies across the world are using to combat such issues:

 B. QR Codes in the pharmaceutical industry